Anabm90/Junior-developer-test-project/README.md

-# Junior developer test proyect
+# Junior developer test proyect 🚀

 ## Motivation:
-It's a test project for a junior web developer offer at Thermohuman company.
+_It's a test project for a junior web developer offer at Thermohuman company.

 ## Technology Used :